Area 51: Later operations

 Since the F-117 became operational in 1983, operations at Groom Lake have continued.
 The base and its associated runway system were expanded, including the expansion of housing and support facilities.
-In 1995, the federal government expanded the exclusionary area around the base to include nearby mountains that had hitherto afforded the only decent overlook of the base, prohibiting access to 3972 acre of land formerly administered by the Bureau of Land Management.
-On 22 October 2015, a federal judge signed an order giving land that belonged to a Nevada family since the 1870s to the United States Air Force for expanding Area 51.
-According to the judge, the land that overlooked the base was taken to address security and safety concerns connected with their training and testing.
+In 1995, the federal government expanded the exclusionary area around the base to include nearby mountains that had hitherto afforded the only reasonable overlook of the base, prohibiting access to 3972 acre of land formerly administered by the U.S. Bureau of Land Management.

 Legal status

 U.S. government's positions on Area 51

 The United States government has provided minimal information regarding Area 51.
 The area surrounding the lake is permanently off-limits to both civilian and normal military air traffic.
 Security clearances are checked regularly; cameras and weaponry are not allowed.
-Even military pilots training in the NAFR risk disciplinary action if they stray into the exclusionary "box" surrounding Groom's airspace.
+Even military pilots training in the Nevada Test and Training Range risk disciplinary action if they stray into the exclusionary "box" surrounding Groom's airspace.
 Surveillance is supplemented using buried motion sensors.
-Area 51 is a common destination for Janet, a small fleet of passenger aircraft operated on behalf of the Air Force to transport military personnel, primarily from Harry Reid International Airport.
+Area 51 is a common destination for Janet airline, a small fleet of passenger aircraft operated on behalf of the USAF to transport military personnel, primarily from Harry Reid International Airport.

 The United States Geological Survey (USGS) topographic map for the area only shows the long-disused Groom Mine, but USGS aerial photographs of the site in 1959 and 1968 were publicly available.
-A civil aviation chart published by the Nevada Department of Transportation shows a large restricted area, defined as part of the Nellis restricted airspace.
+A civil aviation chart published by the Nevada Department of Transportation shows a large restricted area, defined as part of the Nellis Air Force Base restricted airspace.
 The National Atlas shows the area as lying within the Nellis Air Force Base.
 There are higher resolution and newer images available from other satellite imagery providers, including Russian providers and the IKONOS.
 These show the runway markings, base facilities, aircraft, and vehicles.

-In 1998 USAF officially acknowledged the site's existence.
+In 1998, the USAF officially acknowledged the site's existence.
 On 25 June 2013, the CIA released an official history of the U-2 and OXCART projects which acknowledged that the U-2 was tested at Area 51, in response to a Freedom of Information Act request submitted in 2005 by Jeffrey T. Richelson of George Washington University's National Security Archive.
 It contains numerous references to Area 51 and Groom Lake, along with a map of the area.
 Media reports stated that releasing the CIA history was the first governmental acknowledgement of Area 51's existence; rather, it was the first official acknowledgement of specific activity at the site.